microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET [base]/Group?characteristic-value=gender$mixed
 ```

-For composite search parameters, Azure API for FHIR supports the following search parameter type pairings (the request above is an example of a Token, String pairing):
+For composite searches, Azure API for FHIR supports the following search parameter type pairings (the request above is an example of a Token, String pairing):
 + Reference, Token
 + Token, Date
 + Token, Number, Number